caseypugh/letterboxd-discord-bot/README.md

 This a simple bot that posts new diary entries from your Letterboxd friends to your preferred Discord channel.

 ## Add to your Discord server!
 Use this handy link to add the bot.

-Or follow the instructions below on how to run it yourself.
+_NOTE: Add at your own risk!
+I have no intentions of maintaining this hosted bot and could likely shut down in the near future.
+If you'd like to use something more reliable check out the [Filmlinkd](https://jimlind.github.io/filmlinkd/) bot._

 - [**Add to Server**](https://discord.com/api/oauth2/authorize?client_id=839325760501448704&permissions=2112&scope=bot%20applications.commands)

+Or follow the instructions below on how to host the bot yourself.

 ### Slash Commands